“Our Seeds are our biggest Weapons.” – Nammalvar

 Collecting millets especially, they are extending to vegetables by encouraging more women and children to take part in the process.
 They are creating awareness among Government schools, by encouraging them to self-sustainable grow their own food for mid-day meals.

 To share seeds among small-scale farmers, school children, Valli-Rajan can be contacted at – 9448872207

 7. Rangamalai Organic Farm

 Pradeep is in the process of leaving his IT industry job to move back to his native village and trace back his family tradition rooted in farming.
-In the hard times of water shortage in his native when most farmers had quit practicing, he started farming with reduced water consumption techniques like drip irrigation and converted his farmlands into multi-crop yielding fields.
+In the hard times of water shortage in his native when most farmers had quit practising, he started farming with reduced water consumption techniques like drip irrigation and converted his farmlands into multi-crop yielding fields.

-He believes that every farmer should have a reserve where he stores seeds for next season than being dependent on the public seed banks.
-Thannal has taken up this initiative of a seed bank to contribute to the efforts of Pradeep to demonstrate a system of farming made feasible by effective utilisation of resources from nature.
+He believes that every farmer should have a reserve where he stores seeds for the next season than being dependent on the public seed banks.
+Thannal has taken up this initiative of a seed bank to contribute to the efforts of Pradeep to demonstrate a system of farming made feasible by the effective utilisation of resources from nature.

 Rangamalai Organic Farm – https://www.facebook.com/pg/RangaMalaiOrganics/